|Home||Lighting Control||Micro Fusion||Electricity||Climate Change||Contacts||Links|

 8. The amounts and vertical distributions of other greenhouse gases in the atmosphere;

-9. The local heat absorption by the heat capacity of the ocean, by the latent heat of fusion of water or by the latent heat of vaporization of water;
+9. The local heat absorption by the heat capacity of the ocean, by the heat of fusion of melting ice or by the latent heat of vaporization of water;

 10. Thermal convection via wind or ocean currents;

-11. Condensation of water vapor which transfers its latent heat of vaporization to neighboring gas molecules;
+11. Condensation of atmospheric water vapor which releases latent heat of vaporization;

-12. Freezing of liquid water which releases its latent heat of fusion as thermal infrared radiation;
+12. Conversion of latent heat of vaporization into thermal infrared radiation;

 13. Thermal infrared radiative emission from the Earth's surface;

-14. Wavenumber dependent filtering of thermal infrared radiation by upper atmosphere greenhouse gases;
+14. Wavenumber dependent filtering of thermal infrared radiation by atmospheric greenhouse gases;

 15. Net emission of thermal infrared radiation into space.